 The Fund is actively managed and is not constrained by any benchmark.
-Benchmarks may be used from time to time as performance comparators and any such use will be disclosed in the Key Investor Information Document for the Fund.
+Benchmarks may be used from time to time as performance comparators and any such use will be disclosed in the Key Investor Information Document or Key Information Document (as applicable) for the Fund.

-The Fund promotes ESG characteristics as described at Appendix I. As such, the Fund is categorised as falling within the scope of Article 8 of SFDR.
+The Fund seeks to achieve its sustainable objective as described at Appendix I. As such, the Fund is categorised as falling within the scope of Article 9 of SFDR.